-of a July 2021 first capacity deficit because it accurately reflects Idaho Power's resource/deficit position.
+Staff reviewed the purchase prices contained in Replacement Appendix E.1 Staff asserted that the energy component of the rates - as reflected in the Replacement appendix - is fair, reasonable, and properly calculated.
+Staff also confirmed that the capacity component of the rates was computed consistent with the approved incremental cost IRP methodology.
+In making the computations, the Company assumed a capacity deficiency period extending until July 2021.
+Staff supported use of a July 2021 first capacity deficit because it accurately reflects Idaho Power's resource/deficit position.
 Selection and use of this capacity deficiency assumption is also consistent with the Commission's findings in Case No. IPC-E-14-22.
 Staff further maintained that the negotiated solar integration charges in the Agreement are reasonable.

-Staff reviewed all of the contract provisions and, with the exception of the modifications listed above, Staff determined the Agreement's terms were reasonable and comply with prior Commission Orders.
-Therefore, Staff recommended the Commission issue an Order accepting the Agreement between Idaho Power and Murphy Flat, incorporating the avoided cost rates consistent with Idaho Power's response to Staff's Third Production Request.
-Staff further recommended the Commission declare that all payments for purchases of energy under the Agreement be allowed as prudently incurred expenses for ratemaking purposes.
+Staff reviewed all of the contract provisions and determined the Agreement's terms were reasonable and comply with prior Commission Orders.
+Therefore, Staff recommended the Commission issue an Order accepting the Agreement between Idaho Power and American Falls Solar II, incorporating the avoided cost rates consistent with Idaho Power's Replacement Appendix E. Staff further recommended the Commission declare that all payments for purchases of energy under the Agreement be allowed as prudently incurred expenses for ratemaking purposes.